Rocky Mountain Life

 What's Happening At Krystal 93

-Every Thursday evening, Krystal 93 presents an hour of great music and conversation on eTown.
-This radio show is recorded in Boulder, Colorado.
-Every eTown show is taped in front of a live audience and features performances from many of today's top musical artists as well as conversations and information about the world around us.
-At eTown, they build community through music.
+Every Thursday evening, Krystal 93 presents an hour of great music and conversation on eTown, a radio show recorded in Boulder.
+Every eTown show is taped in front of a live audience and features performances from many top musical artists as well as conversations about the world around us.
 Tune in to Krystal 93 every Thursday evening between 7 & 8pm for eTown!

 Krystal Blue Plate Special

 Every weekday morning just after 11:30, tune-in when Tom Fricke plays a set of blues tunes.
 You'll hear a set of three blues tunes, ranging from rootsy to rockin'.
 Just in time for lunch, we have your Blue Plate Special every weekday.